 Begin biosecurity planning.

-Begin eradication in the North West of Rēkohu/Wharekauri, continuing to build knowledge and expertise.
+Begin eradication in the North West of Rēkohu/Wharekauri and the center of the island, continuing to build knowledge and expertise.
 Due to its geography, this area will be divided into two or three sectors.

 Continue restoration plantings and fencing to protect these areas.
 Maintain good biosecurity in eradicated areas.